dipAch/dipach.github.io/_posts/2026-04-02-cassandra-sstables-whats-really-on-disk.md

 ## The setup
 ---

 Before we look at anything, let's produce a real SSTable to work with.
-Fire up a single node (IntelliJ or CCM), then in `cqlsh`:
+Fire up a single node (IntelliJ or CCM) from project root, then in `cqlsh`:

 ```sql
 CREATE KEYSPACE IF NOT EXISTS lab